-What are tax liabilities of an asset purchase?
+What tax liabilities must a buyer consider in an asset purchase?

-While it is true that buyers may be able to avoid some types of tax exposure with an asset purchase, there are two liabilities they generally cannot escape: sales tax and payroll tax.
+While we are referring to an “asset purchase,” it should be recognized that a business generating income, and expenses is the target.
+The business is simply not contained within a corporate legal entity for U.S. tax purposes.
+In this construct, buyers may be able to avoid some types of tax exposure, but there are two liabilities they generally cannot escape: sales tax and payroll tax.

-In many taxing jurisdictions, any liability associated with sales or payroll tax attaches to the assets of the entity and, in most situations, the buyer can become responsible for paying the liability.
-These areas of exposure are commonly overlooked during the due diligence process, yet both can negatively affect the outcome of the transaction and the buyer’s bottom line post-acquisition.
+In many jurisdictions, liabilities associated with sales or payroll tax attach to the assets of the entity, and, in most situations, the buyer can become responsible for paying the liability.
+These areas of exposure are commonly under-emphasized during the due diligence process, yet either can negatively affect the outcome of the transaction and the buyer’s forecasted operating results post-acquisition.

-In some cases, there also may be substantial penalties added to these tax liabilities, making what appeared to be a great deal much less appealing.
-The following is an overview of a few potential areas of sales and payroll tax exposure that can exist at the time of acquisition.
+Substantial penalties can be assessed in connection with these unpaid tax liabilities, making a bad situation even worse and further diminishing the deal economics.
+The following is an overview of several potential areas of sales and payroll tax exposure that can exist in the context of a purchase/sale.

 Sales Tax

-The U.S. Supreme Court’s decision in the Wayfair case from 2018 has given states more power to impose sales tax on out-of-state businesses and has really brought sales tax exposure to the forefront.
-The Wayfair case essentially eliminated the need for physical presence in a state to create sales tax nexus (i.e. what triggers a filing requirement or collection issues).
+The U.S. Supreme Court’s decision in the Wayfair case from 2018 has given states more power to impose sales tax on out-of-state businesses and has heightened awareness around sales tax compliance and exposures.
+The Wayfair case essentially eliminated the need for a seller’s physical presence in a state to create sales tax nexus (i.e., the trigger for a filing requirement and/or collection obligation).

-Prior to this case, an entity needed to have a physical presence in a state in order for that state to assess sales tax.
-Now, states are changing their laws around sales tax nexus to be based more on the volume of sales and/or the number of transactions.
-For example, under the new rules, nexus can be triggered in a state when a business has at least $300,000 in sales and more than 200 transactions.
+Prior to Wayfair, a business needed to have a physical presence in a state in order for that state to require the collection and remittance of sales tax.
+Today, states have changed their laws governing sales tax nexus to focus on economic measures of presence—often the volume of sales and/or the number of transactions.
+For example, for some states, nexus can be triggered when a business has at least $100,000 in sales and more than 200 transactions.
+This results despite the seller having no physical contact with the subject state.

-LBMC performs many tax due diligence engagements and the two biggest issues with sales tax that we are seeing revolve around (a) companies not fully understanding the potential taxability of the product or service they are providing and (b) companies failing to obtain exemption or resale certificates, even if selling to an obviously tax-exempt entity.
+LBMC performs many tax due diligence engagements each year through our dedicated Transaction Advisory Team.
+The two most common and material issues with sales tax we observe are (a) businesses not fully understanding the potential taxability of the product or service and the triggers for collection obligations (see above), and (b) businesses failing to obtain exemption or resale certificates to document nontaxability, even if selling to an obviously tax-exempt entity.

-Another key point to note is that the statute-of-limitations for sales tax does not start until a tax return is filed.
-As such, if a sales tax return has never been filed, a state can assess tax, penalties, and interest starting with the first year the company started conducting business in the state.
+A key point to note, especially in the context of due diligence, is that the statute of limitations for sales tax does not begin to toll until a tax return is filed or the tax has been paid.
+If a sales tax return has never been filed, a state can assess taxes, penalties, and interest starting with the first year the business established nexus in the state.
+The acquirer of a business can unknowingly step into this trap and be liable for years of target filing failures.

 Payroll Tax

-Payroll taxes continue to be a hot topic with the IRS- especially when it comes to the misclassification between employees and independent contractors.
-LBMC has also seen states become more aggressive on the collection of payroll taxes on nonresident individuals that work in their state.
-For example, if a Tennessee employer has an employee working outside of their “home” state in California for a month, the employer may be legally required to withhold California’s payroll tax, file a California return and remit any required withholding.
-Each state has different laws that determine when a nonresident individual’s employer is subject to nonresident payroll tax withholding, but most impose the withholding once an employee has worked in the state for a specified amount of time (i.e. two weeks, one month, etc.).
+For example, if a Tennessee employer has an employee working outside of his/her “home” state (e.g., in California) for a month, the employer may be legally required to withhold California’s payroll tax, file a California tax return and remit any required withholding.
+The widespread popularity of hybrid work arrangements has brought this issue to the forefront.
+Each state has different laws that determine when a nonresident individual is subject to state tax and when his/her employer is obligated to collect and remit nonresident payroll tax withholding.
+Most impose the tax obligations once an employee has worked in the state for a specified amount of time (e.g., two weeks, one month, etc.).

-In addition, if the company being purchased did not file payroll tax returns, the state’s payroll statute-of-limitations never starts.
-In such a case, the liability could go all the way back to the company’s formation.
+As with sales tax obligations, if the target business did not file payroll tax returns, the state’s payroll statute of limitations never tolls.
+In such cases, the liabilities could go all the way back to the company’s first presence in the state.

 Key Takeaways

-If you are planning to sell your company or are looking for new investors, it is wise to engage someone knowledgeable in tax diligence matters to perform sale-side tax diligence so that you know your exposure on the front-end and have an opportunity to remedy previously unknown tax liabilities.
-Such diligence also increases your credibility with prospective buyers because of your foresight and transparency.
+If you are planning to sell your business or are seeking new investors, it is wise to engage someone knowledgeable in tax diligence matters to perform sale-side tax diligence so that you know your exposures and have an opportunity to take remedial actions in advance.
+Such preventative measures taken while the seller remains in control are usually far less expensive than reacting to issues raised by a prospective buyer in due diligence.
+Such front-end planning can also increase your credibility with prospective buyers demonstrating your foresight and transparency.

 Whether buying or selling, the key to successful tax due diligence in any acquisition is to make sure you are working with a qualified transaction specialist who knows what to look for and how to work through previously undiscovered tax problems.
 Such specialists not only can save time, money and headaches, but also bring credibility and objectivity to the process.